GEMScienceTools/gmpe-smtk/README.md

 The gmpe-smtk is built on top of the [OpenQuake-engine](https://github.com/gem/oq-engine).

 To install the toolkit, and ensure that it is aligned with the OpenQuake-engine we recommend to install the OpenQuake-engine for development.
-The full installation instructions for OpenQuake can be found here: [https://github.com/gem/oq-engine/blob/master/doc/installing/development.md](https://github.com/gem/oq-engine/blob/master/doc/installing/development.md).
+The full installation instructions for OpenQuake can be [found here](https://github.com/gem/oq-engine/blob/master/doc/installing/development.md).

 Once the OpenQuake-engine is installed, the gmpe-smtk repository is cloned by:
 ```bash